InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 #### Themes
 Here are the curated "themes" I found in each of 6 clusters this time.

-Cluster 0: Fragmented
+- Cluster 0: Fragmented
-Cluster 1: Lump, Lump, Lump
+- Cluster 1: Lump, Lump, Lump
-Cluster 2: Lines
+- Cluster 2: Lines
-Cluster 3: Bold and Mixed
+- Cluster 3: Bold and Mixed
-Cluster 4: Movement (especially, with the diagonal lines) Cluster 5: Division of a space
+- Cluster 4: Movement (especially, with the diagonal lines)
+- Cluster 5: Division of a space

-I’ll share some images from Cluster 1  and Cluster 4, which I found interesting.
-For all the other clusters, please look at the bottom part of the attached [notebook page] ()
+Below are some images from Cluster 1  and Cluster 4, which I found most interesting.
+For all the other clusters, please look at the bottom part of the [final notebook](Cluster_Submission_Final.ipynb)

 Cluster 1 (Lump, Lump, Lump)<br>
 ![Lump](final-images/Cluster1_2.jpeg)<br>